-Pursuant to Chapter 163.3180 F.S., and in accordance with the Collier County Adequate Public Facilities Ordinance (Land Development Code Division 3.15), development proposals shall be required to submit traffic impact analyses.
+Pursuant to Chapter 163.3180 F.S., and in accordance with the Collier County Adequate Public Facilities Ordinance (Land Development Code Sections 6.02.00 and 10.02.07), development proposals shall be required to submit traffic impact analyses.

-(III) OBJECTIVE 9:
+(III)(VI) OBJECTIVE 9:

-The County shall encourage neighborhood involvement and safe and pleasant conditions for the residents, pedestrians, bicyclists and motorists on neighborhood streets, not classified as arterials or collectors through the implementation of the Collier County Neighborhood Traffic Management Program (NTMP).
+The County shall encourage neighborhood involvement in the establishment and maintenance of safe and pleasant conditions for the residents, pedestrians, bicyclists and motorists on neighborhood streets, which are not classified as arterials or collectors through the implementation of the Collier County Neighborhood Traffic Management Program (NTMP).
+In developing strategies and measures to encourage such conditions, the NTMP shall consider the impact of such strategies and measures on the adjacent arterial and collector systems (from a level-of-service and operational standpoint).

-The County shall incorporate the Neighborhood Traffic Management Program by reference and update as needed.
+The County shall incorporate the Neighborhood Traffic Management Program into this Transportation Element by reference and shall update Program provisions as needed.